Kometa-Team/Kometa/docs/kometa/environmental.md

 ??? blank "Log Requests&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`-lr`/`--log-requests`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`KOMETA_LOG_REQUESTS`<a class="headerlink" href="#log-requests" title="Permanent link">¶</a>"

-    <div id="log-requests" />Run with every network request printed to the Logs. **This can potentially have personal
+    <div id="log-requests" />If you enable this, every external network request made by Kometa will be logged, along with the data that is returned.
+This will add a lot of data to the logs, and will probably contain things like tokens, since the auto-redaction of such things is not generalized enough to catch any token that may be in any URL.

-    information in it.**
+    **This can potentially have personal information in it.**

     <hr style="margin: 0px;">